salvatorecalderaro/geco_explainer/README.md

 # GECo

-`geco-explainer` is a Python library that provides an implementation of the `GECo` for explaining graph neural network predictions using leveraging community subgraphs.
+`geco-explainer` is a Python library that provides an implementation of the `GECo` algorithm for explaining graph neural network predictions using leveraging community subgraphs.

 ![geci](images/geco.png)